| Citation: |

 Abstract

-A silicon-based Germanium (Ge) photodetector working for C and L bands is proposed in this paper.
+A silicon-based germanium (Ge) photodetector working for C and L bands is proposed in this paper.
 The device features a novel asymmetric PIN structure, which contributes to a more optimized electric field distribution in Ge and a shorter effective width of depleted region.
 Meanwhile, the optical structure is designed carefully to enhance responsivity for broadband.
 Under −7 V, where the weak avalanche process happens, the responsivity of our device is 1.49 and 1.16 A/W at 1550 and 1600 nm, with bandwidth of 47.1 and 44.5 GHz, respectively.
 These performances demonstrate the significant application potential of the device in optical communication systems.-

 Keywords: